supahgreg/cf-for-k8s/docs/deploy.md

          ytt -f config -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
          ```

-      1. Install using `kapp` and pass the above K8s configuration file
+      1. Install using `kapp` and the rendered K8s configuration file from the previous command

          ```console
          kapp deploy -a cf -f ${TMP_DIR}/cf-for-k8s-rendered.yml -y
          ```

-   Once you run the command, it should take about 10 minutes or less, depending on your cluster bandwidth and size. `kapp` will provide updates on pending resource creations in the cluster and will wait until all resources are created and running.
+   The `kapp` command should take about 10 minutes or less to complete, depending on your cluster bandwidth and size. `kapp` will provide updates on pending resource creations in the cluster, and will wait until all resources are created and running.
 Here is a sample snippet from `kapp` output:

    ```console
    4:08:19PM: ---- waiting on 1 changes [0/1 done] ----